khalid-el-masnaoui/PHP-Notes/CODING-PRACTICES.md

 **Coding Standards** are an important factor for achieving a high code quality.
 A common visual style, naming conventions and other technical settings allow us to produce a homogenous code which is easy to read and maintain.
 However, not all important factors can be covered by rules and coding standards.
 Equally important is the style in which certain problems are solved programmatically.

 ## Introduction

 PHP coding guidelines favor the approach: **less magic, more types**.
 Should prioritize explicit, strongly-typed code to enhance clarity, IDE support, and static analysis capabilities.
+Embrace consistent coding standards

 Key principles:

 - Minimize magic, maximize explicitness
 - Leverage PHP's type system
-- Optimize for **IDE** and static analyzer support
+- Optimize for **IDE** and static analyzer support (extensions and rule-sets!)
+- Prioritize Security
+- Optimize Performance
 ### General considerations

-- Follow the PSR standard
+- **Follow the PSR standard**
 	- PSR-12 for code standards
 	- PSR-4 for auto-loading
 	- PSR-3 for logging